NFT-Lab/ERC721-marketplace/README.md

 ## Documentation

-Documentation for architectural and implementation decisions can be found on the [wiki](/wiki) page
+Documentation for architectural and implementation decisions can be found inside of the [docs](./docs) folder.